 Format: Online, live instruction

 Fees: $279 + HST.
-UWindsor alumni, staff and students are eligible for a discount.
-Contact email@example.com for further details.
+For leaders in their organization who wish to send their team, group rates are available.
+UWindsor Staff, Students and Alumni are eligible for a discount.
+Email email@example.com for details.

 Kaitlyn Ellsworth is a sixth generation Underground Railroad and Black Loyalist descendent from Windsor, Ontario.
 She is currently the Black Student Support Coordinator in the Office of the Vice-President of Equity, Diversity, and Inclusion at the University of Windsor.